 Starting at the intersection with Shelly Beach and Lagoon trails, or 1.2 km along the eastern end of the Lagoon trail, Freshwater passes through coastal sand dune vegetation, crosses the dam wall of Freshwater Lagoon and provides access to the Freshwater and Jacana bird hides.

 "Car-am-bil" is the Aboriginal name for the area.
-The walk has spectacular views over the Town Common wetlands and along the coastline.
+The walk has spectacular views over the Town Common wetlands and coastline.
 Many Peaks Track has several lookouts overlooking the airport, Town Common wetlands, Tegoora Rock, Castle Hill, Palm Island Group, Magnetic Island, and surrounding beaches.
-The trail takes you up to the summit of Mt Marlow (213 metres) and descending through vine thickets and woodland towards the wetlands and into the old Bald Rock car park.
-There is a bit of shade along the way which is great in this climate!
+The trail takes you up to the summit of Mount Marlow (213 metres) and descending through vine thickets and woodland towards the wetlands and into the old Bald Rock car park.
+There is a bit of shade along the way, which is excellent in this climate!
 You will also pass by Bald Rock and Tegoora Rock.
-Tegoora is Coonambella (Townsville) language for "thunder'.
+Tegoora means "thunder" in the Coonambella language.

-Starting at Bald Rock on the western end, or 450 m along the eastern end of the Lagoon trail.
-In some areas the trail can be indistinct and walkers must follow the orange trail markers.
+The trail starts at Bald Rock on the west or 450 metres along the east end of the Lagoon.
+In some areas, it can be indistinct, and walkers must follow the orange trail markers.

-I suggest you walk from Pallarenda Park and then you can choose to return via the Lagoon trail which is the easiest, the Freshwater trail is a little longer but still easy walking on level ground, or the Under the Radar trail which is the longest and most interesting; you'll just need to give way to mountain bikers.
+It is suggested to walk from Pallarenda Park, and then you can choose to return via the Lagoon trail, which is the easiest; the Freshwater trail is a little longer but still easy walking on level ground, or the Under the Radar trail, which is the longest; you'll need to give way to mountain bikers.
 This creates a more interesting circuit.

 Rowes Bay to Shelly Cove, Pallarenda